DevExpress/testcafe/docs/articles/faq/README.md

 This happens because either:

 * one of the [selectors](../documentation/test-api/selecting-page-elements/selectors/README.md) you used in test code does not match any DOM element, or
-* you have tried to specify an [action's target element](https://devexpress.github.io/testcafe/documentation/test-api/actions/#selecting-target-elements) using a wrong CSS selector or a client-side function that returns no element.
+* you used a incorrect CSS selector or a client-side function that returns no element to specify an [action's target element](../documentation/test-api/actions/README.md#selecting-target-elements).

 To determine the cause of this issue, do the following: